samuelgbenga/ServletFullStackJavaApp/src/main/resources/README.md

-would be rendered using JSP - JDBC java database connectivity is the API that connects the Servlet to the Database. providing giving servlet the ability to query the database
+would be rendered using JSP - JDBC java database connectivity is the API that connects the Servlet to the Database. providing giving servlet the ability to query the database.